 - the preparedness of the parents to facilitate a meaningful relationship with the other parent and extended family.

-When it comes to how children spend time, it is assumed by some separated parents that it should be an equally shared arrangement, but that simply doesn’t work for every parent; nor does it work for every child.
+When it comes to how children spend time, aka parenting agreement Qld, it is assumed by some separated parents that it should be an equally shared arrangement, but that simply doesn’t work for every parent; nor does it work for every child.
 It completely depends on individual family circumstances.

-It is important that both parents are child-focused and facilitates meaningful time for the child to spend with the other parent and extended family.
+It is important that both parents are child-focused and facilitate meaningful time for the child to spend with the other parent and extended family.

 Keep in mind that it is not a competition about where children live: it is about quality time with each parent and providing children with structure and stability.
 A parent is not less of a parent because they spend less time with the child/children than the other parent.